amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

   `n2d` and the `bmi2` binary, and roughly 1.0 MNPS with `c3d` and the `vnni512`
   binary.
 The `c3` family seems to result in much lower incremental benefits from higher core counts past a certain point.
+- The hash size does not appear to affect any of the test metrics.
+I am not sure why this might be.